NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/P/Potion of Emergency Escape.md

 * * *

 The stopper for a _potion of emergency escape_ is crafted to easily snap open in dire circumstances.
-When you drink this potion, for 1 minute you become [[Conditions/Fleeing|Fleeing]] from all hostile creatures you're aware of.
+When you drink this potion, for 1 minute you become [[Fleeing|Fleeing]] from all hostile creatures you're aware of.
 You gain a +40-foot status bonus to all Speeds as long as this fleeing condition lasts.
 You immediately Stride.

 [[Equipment Effects/Effect_ Potion of Emergency Escape|Effect: Potion of Emergency Escape]]